 Homeownership is a vehicle for building wealth, financial stability, and economic opportunity that can transcend generations.
 Instead of paying rent to a third party, homeowners build equity.
-Owning a home has more predictable housing costs over time and can increase financial stability.
+Owning a home results in more predictable housing costs over time and can increase financial stability.
 Ownership can also reduce disruptions associated with rent instability and changes to a rental property that are out of a family's control.
-Housing wealth (equity) is also a key component of retirement resources for many families because lower housing costs after the mortgage is paid off makes it possible to subsist on the lower income associated with retirement.
+Housing wealth (equity) is also a key component of retirement resources for many families because lower housing costs after the mortgage is paid off makes it possible to subsist on the reduced income associated with retirement.

-- Socioeconomic Advancement - and Empowerment
+- Access to Essential Services - Socioeconomic Advancement and Empowerment

 Equitable access to affordable housing is especially critical in Minnesota.
-According to the Minnesota Housing Partnership's 2021 Report, State of the State's Housing, racial disparities in homeownership are among the worst in the nation: while 77% of white households in the state own a home, only 60% of Asian, 50% of Hispanic, 49% of Native American, and 25% of Black households own homes.
-In MHFA's 10 Trends in Housing 2020 report, MHFA acknowledges these disparities and affirms a commitment to better serve BIPOC homebuyers and owners.
-By financing Program Loans for low- and moderate-income first time homebuyers and prioritizing BIPOC homeownership, MHFA is confronting these disparities and supporting housing stability for historically underserved populations.
+According to the Minnesota Housing Partnership's 2021 Report, State of the State's Housing, racial disparities in homeownership are among the worst in the nation: while 77% of white households in the state own a home, only 60% of Asian, 50% of Hispanic, 49% of Native American, and 25% of Black households own homes.3 In MHFA's 10 Trends in Housing in 2020 report, MHFA acknowledges these disparities and affirms a commitment to better serve BIPOC homebuyers and owners.4 By financing Program Loans for low- and moderate-income first-time homebuyers and prioritizing BIPOC homeownership, MHFA is confronting these disparities and supporting housing stability for historically underserved populations.

-While MHFA operates multiple programs that support homebuyers, the Series Bonds will finance loans under the Start Up Program for first-time homebuyers.
+While MHFA operates multiple programs to support homebuyers, the Series Bonds will finance loans under the Start Up Program which is focused on first-time homebuyers.
 Program Loans that are part of the Start Up Program are made on a continuing basis through qualifying MHFA-approved originating agents, or lenders.
 Homebuyers work directly with lenders to receive loans through MHFA's single-family programs.
 Improving access to financing for eligible borrowers increases access to an essential service and promotes social equity.
 Without MHFA's programs, certain individuals in the State of Minnesota may not be able to achieve homeownership.